 But after some time you may have adjusted to your new condition and you allow yourself to experience more about your sexuality.
 Exploring this side of you will not only let you know what you like in bed but also how to communicate with the person you will have intercourse, with and who you are as a sexual being.

 What changes in your body after you lose your virginity?

 Once you lose your virginity, it can lead to some changes in your body.
-For a girl, her vagina is altered.
+For a girl, her feminine area is altered.
 It becomes more flexible, so you don’t feel pain anymore.
-As you have more intercourse, your vagina won’t lose itself, but it will become more flexible.
+As you have more intercourse, your private region won’t lose itself, but it will become more flexible.

 After you have intercourse, your nipples also get sore, which can make them sensitive.
 This happens due to increased blood flow in the area when you are aroused, but it will go away after the intercourse.
 And as said before, your hormone levels also change after you have sex.